SyncfusionExamples/getting-started-with-the-react-datagrid-component/README.md

 # Getting Started with the React Data Grid Component
 A quick-start project that contains code to create and configure the Syncfusion React Data Grid component.
-This project also contains code to configure a few of the component's basic features such as defining columns, enabling paging, sorting, filtering, and grouping.
+This project also contains code to configure a few of the component's basic features such as defining columns, enabling paging, sorting, filtering, and grouping features.

 Refer to the following documentation to learn about the React Data Grid component: https://ej2.syncfusion.com/react/documentation/grid/getting-started